lisekarimi/snapr/docs/technical/cicd.md

       - then copy the `@users.noreply.github.com` address shown there.

 !!!note
-      - Define `HF_USERNAME` in GitHub Actions secrets even if it's already in deploy.env, because GitHub treats it as sensitive data and mask it, leading to hard-to-debug issues.
+      - Define `HF_USERNAME` in GitHub Actions secrets even if it's already in `.env`, because GitHub treats it as sensitive data and mask it, leading to hard-to-debug issues.
 Using secrets ensures consistent and reliable acces.
       - To anticipate similar issues, do the same for `DOCKER_USERNAME` — define it in GitHub Actions secrets as well.

 ---